The Bachelorette (American TV series) season 11: Bachelor in Paradise

-Haibon appeared on the Australian version of Bachelor in Paradise.
-He arrived during the 3rd week and quit during week 7.
+Haibon appeared on season 2 of Bachelor in Paradise Australia.
+He quit in week 7.

 Dancing with the Stars

 Viall competed in the twenty-fourth season of Dancing With the Stars.
 He partnered with Peta Murgatroyd and finished in 7th place.

 Bristowe competed in and won the twenty-ninth season of the show with her partner Artem Chigvintsev.

 The Bachelor Winter Games

 Higgins returned for The Bachelor Winter Games as a part of Team USA.
-He quit during week 3.
+He quit in week 3.

 The Bachelorette

-Bristowe was named as the interim host for The Bachelorette in seasons 17 and 18 alongside future lead Tayshia Adams, replacing Chris Harrison.
+Bristowe was named as the interim host for The Bachelorette in seasons 17 and 18 alongside fellow lead Tayshia Adams, replacing Chris Harrison.